5 Things to Make with Hollyhocks

 For a recipe on my site, I used a cold infusion of Hollyhock for the water part of my recipe and added a tiny pinch of rose clay for color – an easy way to personalize your favorite basic soap recipe.
 Click here for that recipe!

-(Shown in the photo: I also have a Hollyhock Shampoo Bar recipe in my print book, 101 Easy Homemade Products for Your Skin, Health & Home.
+(Shown in the photo: I also have a Hollyhock Shampoo Bar recipe in my print book, The Big Book of Homemade Products.
 It’s made with hollyhock infused oil.)

 5. Butterfly Host Plant